OpenMined/PySyft/CONTRIBUTING.md

 All our development is done using Git and Github.
 If you're not too familiar with Git and Github, start by reviewing this guide. <https://guides.github.com/activities/hello-world/>

-If you have not contributed to a github project before, check out this guide. <https://github.com/firstcontributions/first-contributions>
+If you have not contributed to a Github project before, check out this guide. <https://github.com/firstcontributions/first-contributions>

 ### Slack